talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     Integer loyaltyProgramId = 56; // Integer | Identifier of the card-based loyalty program containing the loyalty card.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
-    String loyaltyCardIdentifier = "loyaltyCardIdentifier_example"; // String | Identifier of the loyalty card.
+    String loyaltyCardId = "loyaltyCardId_example"; // String | Identifier of the loyalty card.
 You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint.
     TransferLoyaltyCard body = new TransferLoyaltyCard(); // TransferLoyaltyCard | body
     try {
-      apiInstance.transferLoyaltyCard(loyaltyProgramId, loyaltyCardIdentifier, body);
+      apiInstance.transferLoyaltyCard(loyaltyProgramId, loyaltyCardId, body);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#transferLoyaltyCard");
       System.err.println("Status code: " + e.getCode());